 - a padded mat if you’re on the floor…. the floor is best, especially if you are a hatha yoga practitioner.
-Too much cushioning prevents the body from good ‘alignment’.
+Too much cushioning (a mattress )prevents the body from good ‘alignment’.
 If the floor is too uncomfortable feel free choose a different space.
 Once we begin the session you will need to remain perfectly still…………as best you can.

 - towels/ large and small to roll up for support under the neck/knees/lower back.
 Especially good if you have lower back problems, neck issues, or pregnant Contact Ida if you have questions about positioning.
 It’s important that the position of the neck supports full-throated breathing.

 - dress comfortably….the body tends to cool down when deeply relaxed, make sure you are warm.

 - journal/notebook, something to write/draw with for after the experience is complete.
 It’s very interesting to look back on the experiences after some time has gone by.

 A major piece of yoga nidra is the creation of a sankalpa.
 A sankalpa is more than an affirmation or an intention.
 It goes deeper than that.
 The sankalpa allows you to re-program your unconscious to accept a new reality.
 We’ll talk about it in class.
 Or send me questions in advance.
 It needs to be framed as an I-statement in the present tense. ie.